 When I start a new training program or move to any purpose or in general, I’m ready to go full steam ahead.
-I am full of excitement and my enthusiasm knows no bounds, nor a sense of self-limitation.
+I am full of excitement, and my enthusiasm knows no bounds, nor a sense of self-limitation.
 I think I can do anything.
 Not a while passes before I realize that I’m not made of steel, and my enthusiasm begins to wane.
 When you have so much energy at the beginning of the program, and you want to give your best – refrain.
 Do not allow yourself to do whatever you want.
 50-75% of what you think you will be able to achieve is more than enough.
 Start slowly and then increase over time.
 You ran 5km, the feeling was great, but now you cool off and have no idea whether you are going back tomorrow to endure so much effort?
 Tomorrow run a 2.5km (which you will do it without problems if you ran 5km today), and you will be happy and motivated to run a day after 2.6km.

-There are days when you really do not run, do not teach or do anything useful.
+There are days when you do not run, do not or do anything useful.
 So, instead of thinking about how hard it is, and how long it will take, just do it.
 The rule of just putting on sneakers and going out does wonders!
 Do that, and everything else will come naturally.
 When you sit at home and think about the effort, everything seems difficult.
-But the start, and you will see that it is not as difficult as you thought (this advice really works wonders with motivation, be sure to try!).
+But the start, and you will see that it is not as complicated as you thought (this advice works wonders with motivation, be sure to try!).

 This is one of the most important motivational skills, and I suggest that you practice every day.
 It is important to begin tracking the flow of your thoughts and detecting negative conversations.
 Just be sure to detect any negative thoughts that you go through your head.
 Then, after a few days, go to the next step – mashing.
-“This is too hard,” pah, “I can do it!”.
+This is too hard, pah; I can do it!.
 If that wuss can do it, I can!
 It sounds corny, but it works.
 Really.